galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 | Group work          | Synthesise, Evaluate             | Promote collaborative work & peer instruction, provide opportunities for giving/receiving feedback, & digesting course materials                                  | _provide_ feedback on their peers' work, _share_ ideas, _explain_ the advantages of team-work                               |
 | Problem-solving     | Synthesise, Evaluate             | Promote learner abilities to identify & evaluate solutions, develop new ideas, make decisions, evaluate decision effectiveness, troubleshoot                      | _diagnose_ faulty reasoning or an underperforming result, _correct_ errors                                                  |

+> ### {% icon comment %} Learning experience vs Teaching practice
+>
-In the table, Learning experience (from the learner point of view) is the Teaching practice (from the teacher point of view).
+> In the table, Learning experience (from the learner point of view) is the Teaching practice (from the teacher point of view).

-This table is useful to reinforce the concepts discussed in previously and provides you with criteria to choose the most suitable learning experience(s) for the Bloom's level, TG(s) and LO(s).
+>
+{: .comment}

 You should be kind of familiar with some of the learning experiences listed in the table, e.g., lecture/webinar, group discussion, work in groups, problem solving.
 Some of you might not be familiar with the techniques of "peer instruction" and "flipped classroom".

-These two techniques can be implemented in many different ways and incorporated into your course in a "light way or very extensively.
+These two techniques can be implemented in many different ways and incorporated into your course in a "light way" or very extensively.
 This will depend on your familiarity with the technique.
-At the beginning, our suggestion is that you try with something "minima" test it, see how you feel and how learners receive it, and then you increase the amount of learning experiences involving peer instruction and flipped classroom.
+At the beginning, our suggestion is that you try with something "minima", test it, see how you feel and how learners receive it, and then you increase the amount of learning experiences involving peer instruction and flipped classroom.

 ## Peer instruction

-It is a 1-to-1 instruction in a scalable way by interleaving formative assessment with learner discussion.
+Peer instruction is a 1-to-1 instruction done in a scalable way by **interleaving formative assessment with learner discussion**.

 > ### {% icon details %} Peer-to-peer or peer-learning: what is it?
 (2-min video)
 >